ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A group member may request the current status of the the OSCORE group, i.e., active or inactive.
 To this end, the group member sends a Group Status Request to the Group Manager.

-In particular, the group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/active at the Group Manager defined in {{ssec-resource-active}} of this document, where GROUPNAME is the name of the OSCORE group.
+That is, the group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/active at the Group Manager defined in {{ssec-resource-active}} of this document, where GROUPNAME is the name of the OSCORE group.

 The payload of the 2.05 (Content) Group Status Response includes the CBOR simple value "true" (0xf5) if the group is currently active, or the CBOR simple value "false" (0xf4) otherwise.
 The group is considered active if it is set to allow new members to join, and if communication within the group is fine to happen.